fryanpan/covid-19-scenarios/README.md

 Historical data changed formats multiple times, so there is a [download_data.js](./data_download/download_data.js) script that tries to clean up various legacy formats.

+All of the data driving this site lives in the [src/data](./src/data) folder.

 To refresh the data, please run this:
 ```
     npm run refresh_data